Being so abundant in number, they are present almost in every organ of our body, such as the skin, mouth, intestines, and vagina.

 We’re glad you asked!
 Without a healthy gut, it’s only that much more difficult to maintain a healthy vagina.
 Now that science has demonstrated the importance of having a healthy gut as well as a healthy vaginal microbiome, let us tell you a bit about our improved product that supports both.

 Our Probiotic from the very beginning has always contained the probiotic strains from HOWARU ProFem, which includes L. Acidopholis LA-14, and L. Rhamnosus HN-001.
 These strains have been clinically proven in a double-blind controlled study to be well tolerated and lead to better probiotic colonization of the vagina in nearly all participants receiving the probiotic complex compared to those who did not.
 This leads to an increase in beneficial bacteria in the vagina.
 Therefore, displacing harmful bacteria and creating an acidic environment for probiotics to thrive in.
-This is ideal in situations of recurring BV, Yeast Infections, UTIs, and overall vaginal wellness.
+This is ideal in situations of recurring BV, Yeast Infections, urinary tract infections (UTIs), and overall vaginal wellness.

 We’ve included patented HOWARU® Restore in our new and improved Probiotic + Prebiotic.
 Its unique benefits are attributed to its formulation, which is composed of equal amounts of bacteria adapted to upper intestine support along with lower intestine support.
 This clinically-proven formulation has been shown to not only quickly promote digestive regularity, but also restore overall digestive comfort.